Peter Salter – Walmer Yard

 Peter Salter is an architect and teacher whose work has influenced several generations of students.
 The culmination of ten years of planning, Walmer Yard, in Notting Hill, is his first residential project in the UK and one of only a small number of buildings he has completed worldwide.
 Although modest in scale, the project is extraordinary in many ways.
 On an irregularly shaped site, Salter’s design brings four houses into a complex relationship with each other that is half formal, half familiar, interdependent, yet solitary.
 Similarly, the relationships between the core team members are more nuanced than in most architectural projects, since they all met at the Architectural Association in Peter’s unit, where Crispin Kelly (the client) and Fenella Collingridge (Peter’s current collaborator) were student contemporaries.
 This book documents the evolution of the project through the medium of Peter Salter’s pen-and-ink drawings and Hélène Binet’s remarkable photographs.

 Hélène Binet is a Swiss/French photographer, currently living in London.
-Her work has been published widely and exhibited internationally.
+Her work has been published in a wide range of books, and shown in numerous exhibitions.
 An advocate of analogue photography, she works exclusively with film.
+In 2019 she was awarded the Ada Louise Huxtable Prize for her exceptional contribution in the field of architecture.

 - Peter Beardsell, Fenella Collingridge, Mark Dorrian, Crispin Kelly, Matthew Ritchie and Peter Salter